 The persistence of zoned industrial areas surrounding growing cities is a vestige of Ebenezer Howard’s conceptualization of an ideal city.
 Howard understood that the production of goods was vital to the economy, but couldn't bring himself to harmonize the idea that manufacturing could exist within the city.
-Generations of successive urban planners have laid out industrial areas far removed from the dense city centres where they once prevailed, choosing to mistakenly empathize with the needs of the urban elite, rather than with the blue collar working class, whose commute remained an unessential component of the decision making process.
+Generations of successive urban planners have laid out industrial areas far removed from the dense city centers where they once prevailed, choosing to mistakenly empathize with the needs of the urban elite, rather than with the blue-collar working class, whose commute remained an unessential component of the decision making process.

 To articulate a meaningful architectural response to such an insipid context, it was necessary to delve deeper into the intrinsic, to create a pattern, as it were.
 Fabrics are about patterns, often repetitive and the facade of this building uses layers (another garment reference), to create a multiplicity of surface textures.
-Cool grey glass is combined with a gradation of blue, grey, and white aluminum panels that seem to emerge with solidity from the ground, and eventually dissipate into the horizon.
+Cool grey glass is combined with a gradation of blue, grey, and white aluminum panels that seem to emerge with solidity from the ground, and eventually, dissipate into the horizon.
 The exposed ends of the framework peek out from behind the top of the finished cladding, not unlike the tassels of a carpet, proud of their necessity in the process.